maarten-pennings/C64howto/blinky1541/readme.md

 We do that by opening a byte pipe (file handle), any "slot" will do, in the example below we picked `1`.
 The file is on a specific device, below we use `8` the default disk drive.
-Commodore disk drives have one channel reserved for commands: `15`.
+Commodore disk drives have one channel reserved for commands: `15`. this leads to `OPEN 1,8,15`.

 In the example we send the command `S` to delete ("scratch") a file.
 It has as argument `HELLO`, the name of the file to delete.